 If you are drawing digitally you have more options but overall you will usually want to erase the guidelines/perspective lines after each step as well as the parts of the objects that will be covered by other objects.

 First draw a horizontal line to represent the eye level.
 The eye level is the level of the viewers eyes in relation to the scene (also known as the horizon line).
 The vanishing point will be located directly on this line and in the middle of your drawing.

 Next draw the back wall (a rectangle in this case).
 From the vanishing point draw straight lines going through each corner of that rectangle all the way to the edges of your drawing area.
-Remove the perspective lines inside the wall rectangle after you are done (leave the horizon line).
+Erase the perspective lines inside the wall rectangle after you are done (leave the horizon line).

 Step 2 – Drawing the Objects/Furniture in the Room

 To correctly place all of the objects fully draw out the shape of each object even if it will be partially covered by other objects in the room.

 Start by drawing the objects/furniture in the back of the room.
 To do this for these particular examples simply draw out the front side of the object and then project the perspective lines to each corner.
 After that the the back shape based on the perspective lines.